top of page

 (Charaka)

-Meaning: First, remove the harmful doṣas, then pacify and nourish the body.
+This translates to: "First, remove the harmful doṣas, then pacify and nourish the body."
+The treatment for endometriosis involves three key steps:

-Step 1 – Reduce Blockage & Stagnation (Apāna Vāta correction)
+Step 1 – Reduce Blockage & Stagnation (Apāna Vāta Correction)

-Basti therapy is beneficial because Ayurveda states:
+Basti therapy is particularly beneficial in this context.
+Ayurveda states:

 “बस्तिः वायोः प्रधान उपचारः।”